-We are pleased to invite our wonderful friend Jill – director of Adventure Play at The Parish School in Houston, Texas to guest write on our blog.
-Her fascinating experiences comes from an unusual pairing, but one that really works – thank you so much for sharing with us!
+We are pleased to invite our wonderful friend Jill – Director of Adventure Play at The Parish School in Houston, Texas to guest write on our blog about Playwork and Libraries.
+Her fascinating experiences comes from an unusual pairing, but one that really works.
+Thank you so much for sharing with us!

 By Jill Wood

-Next weekend, I get to make a presentation about playwork and child-directed play to a room full of librarians and early childhood educators.
-For a number of reasons, I’m really excited about this.
+Next weekend, I will present playwork and child-directed play to a room full of librarians and early childhood educators.
+For a number of reasons, I’m really excited about playwork and libraries.

 First, this room of people will bridge my two professional worlds, which is not something I commonly get to experience.
 I run a site-based adventure playground at a school in Houston, Texas.
-I identify as a playworker, someone who is trained in the UK-based professional model that supports child-directed play, often on adventure playgrounds, but also in hospitals, after school clubs, at recess, and in the forest.
+I identify as a playworker, someone with training in the UK-based professional model that supports child-directed play.
+Often on adventure playgrounds, but also in hospitals, after school clubs, at recess, and in the forest.

-A lot of people think these two worlds can’t be bridged because of the way the two spaces look.
+A lot of people think these two worlds don’t go together because of the way the two spaces look.

 Libraries with rows of neatly shelved books, categorized by fiction and nonfiction, by author’s last name, by Dewey Decimals.
 And adventure playgrounds, where children make their own decisions about how to spend their time and where to put things.

-But libraries are only designed the way they are because the categories and order make books accessible.
-And adventure playgrounds are designed and organized by children because that is what makes them accessible.
-The two spaces are connected by something deeper than their appearance or system of organization.
-They are both environments that support freedom and exploration as defined by the individual, in the moment.
+But libraries succumb to design because the categories and order make books accessible.
+And adventure playgrounds receive design for children because that is what makes them accessible.
+The two spaces have something deeper in connection than their appearance or system of organization.
+They are both environments that support freedom and exploration as defined by the individual, at the moment.
 They both meet people where they need to be met.

-Second, many of my favorite childhood play memories happened in the library, so I have a lot to say about the topic.
-Starting around Kindergarten, my mom would take my brother and I to our neighborhood public library, set up shop at a table, give us a kiss on the forehead and expect to see us a couple of hours later.
+Second, many of my favourite childhood play memories happened in the library, so I have a lot to say about the topic.
+Starting around Kindergarten, my mom would take my brother and me to our neighbourhood public library, set up shop at a table, give us a kiss on the forehead and expect to see us a couple of hours later.

-I remember starting in the picture books, usually with Bill Peet, Bread and Jam for Francis, stuff I could find in my classroom at school, then wandering into the nonfiction section.
+I remember, for instance, starting in the picture books.
+Usually with Bill Peet, Bread and Jam for Francis, stuff I could find in my classroom at school.
+Then wandering into the nonfiction section.